Credit Suisse lifts Ironwood Pharmaceuticals Inc. [IRWD] price estimate. Who else is bullish?

-Ironwood Pharmaceuticals Inc. [NASDAQ: IRWD] closed the trading session at $10.20 on 05/04/20.
-The day’s price range saw the stock hit a low of $9.54, while the highest price level was $10.20.
-The stocks have a year to date performance of -23.37 percent and weekly performance of -0.34 percent.
-The stock has been moved at 1.59 percent over the last six months.
-The stock has performed 0.99 percent around the most recent 30 days and changed -18.40 percent over the most recent 3-months.
+Ironwood Pharmaceuticals Inc. [NASDAQ: IRWD] stock went on an upward path that rose over 0.30% on Friday, amounting to a one-week price increase of more than 5.71%.
+Over the last 12 months, IRWD stock dropped by -5.21%.
+The one-year Ironwood Pharmaceuticals Inc. stock forecast points to a potential upside of 23.56.
+The average equity rating for IRWD stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 1.99M shares, IRWD reached to a volume of 2286360 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.62 billion, with 158.91 million shares outstanding and 155.43 million shares in the current float.
+Compared to the average trading volume of 2.01M shares, IRWD stock reached a trading volume of 1379591 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Ironwood Pharmaceuticals Inc. [IRWD]:

 Credit Suisse have made an estimate for Ironwood Pharmaceuticals Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 10, 2019.
 The new note on the price target was released on March 27, 2019, representing the official price target for Ironwood Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $14, while H.C.
 Wainwright analysts kept a Neutral rating on IRWD stock.

-Ironwood Pharmaceuticals Inc. [IRWD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.34.
-With this latest performance, IRWD shares gained by 0.99% in over the last four-week period, additionally plugging by 1.59% over the last 6 months – not to mention a drop of -3.86% in the past year of trading.
+Ironwood Pharmaceuticals Inc. [IRWD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.71.
+With this latest performance, IRWD shares gained by 3.56% in over the last four-week period, additionally sinking by -6.08% over the last 6 months – not to mention a drop of -5.21% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Ironwood Pharmaceuticals Inc. [IRWD] shares currently have an operating margin of +27.32 and a Gross Margin at +93.12.
 Ironwood Pharmaceuticals Inc.’s Net Margin is presently recorded at +13.76.